iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.3/report.md

 > Very easy to use, so useful for tracking my items being delivered by royal mail.<br> :date: __2020-12-04 00:31:21__

-> Great app thank you Royal Mail!<br> :date: __2020-12-03 10:00:38__

-> Only ever used the app for tracking but see it does do much more.
-I was struggling with deleting past delivered items.
-Contacted support and two days later I had a remedy.
-Simply involve swiping right and tapping the delete that appears.
-Swift help.<br> :date: __2020-11-30 18:53:39__

-> It doesn't always seem to work.
-No doubt I try too use it too early in the proceedings.<br> :date: __2020-11-27 13:30:33__

-> Great app, full of useful information and easy to use.<br> :date: __2020-11-26 06:52:54__

 #### 4-star reviews